 This year, the U.S. Department of Health and Human Services (HHS) has announced the theme for National Eating Disorders Awareness Week: “Let’s Talk About It: Eating Disorders, Stigma, and Empowered Recovery.”

 How Our Clinicians Help Patients Heal Despite Modern Day Pressures

-National Eating Disorders Awareness Week is observed this week February 25th thru March 3rd.
-At innovaTel Telepsychiatry, our behavioral health clinicians specialize in a variety of subjects including eating disorders and understand just how difficult and nuanced the treatment can be.
-This month we reflected on what contributes to eating disorders in 2019 beyond biological factors and social dynamics.
+National Eating Disorders Awareness Week is observed this week, February 26 through March 1.
+At innovaTel Telepsychiatry, our behavioral health clinicians specialize in a variety of subjects, including eating disorders, and understand just how difficult and nuanced treatment can be.
+This week, we reflect on what contributes to eating disorders in 2024 beyond biological factors and social dynamics.

 What are Eating Disorders?

 Eating disorders are psychological conditions with both emotional and physical symptoms.
 The disorders include anorexia nervosa, bulimia nervosa, binge-eating disorder, and unspecified eating disorders or disordered eating that does not fit into a specific category.
 Eating disorders most commonly affect young women in their teens and 20’s but can affect anyone at any point in their lives.
 Eating disorders have the ability to consume one’s day with a constant or obsessive focus on eating or not eating.

 Causes of Eating Disorders & A New Contributing Factor